 Change seldom takes place without first asking questions.
 Jesus shaped His disciples’ thinking by asking them questions.
-When Jesus was asked questions, He simplifymoduleoften responded with questions.
+When Jesus was asked questions, He often responded with questions.
 Questions can be very useful in discerning God’s will.
 Here are some questions you will want to ask to discern God’s best for your life and to become more effective for Him.

 Questions for Simplifying Your Life*